AlexGuo43/ScanWise/README.md

-# ScanWise - QR Code URL Safety Checker
+# ScanWise - QR Code Phishing Detection and URL Safety Checker

-This project is a QR code scanner and URL safety checker built using the OpenCV API and a Random Forest model.
-The tool captures a QR code using the device’s camera, extracts the embedded URL, and classifies it as either safe or malicious.
-Users can also report a website if they believe it to be malicious, helping to improve future detection accuracy.
+ScanWise is a powerful cybersecurity tool designed to protect users from the increasing threat of QR code phishing.
+By leveraging computer vision, machine learning, and cloud infrastructure, ScanWise scans QR codes, extracts URLs, and instantly assesses their safety.
+The system uses a combination of advanced AI analysis and user-driven feedback to continuously improve threat detection, making it a robust solution for safe digital interactions.

 ## Features
-- **QR Code Scanning:** Uses OpenCV to capture and decode QR codes containing URLs.
-- **URL Classification:** Employs a Random Forest model to classify URLs as either safe or malicious.
-- **User Reporting:** Users can report URLs they believe to be unsafe, which could be used to further improve detection accuracy.
+- **QR Code Scanning:** ScanWise uses the OpenCV library for real-time QR code detection.
+Users activate their device’s camera, allowing the tool to capture and decode QR codes seamlessly.
+The system handles a wide range of QR codes, extracting URLs even under varying lighting conditions or image quality.
+If the captured image does not contain a QR code, ScanWise provides clear feedback to the user, ensuring a smooth and intuitive scanning experience.
+- **URL Classification:** At the core of ScanWise is a Random Forest machine learning model that has been trained on a diverse dataset of both safe and malicious URLs.
+Once a URL is extracted from a QR code, the AI model analyzes it based on several security factors, including URL structure, use of special characters, and other known indicators of malicious intent.
+This classification allows users to receive immediate alerts if a URL is deemed unsafe, helping to prevent phishing and other online threats.
+- **User Reporting:** To enhance the accuracy and adaptability of ScanWise, users are empowered to contribute to the system’s database by reporting URLs they believe to be malicious.
+Each reported URL is securely stored in a cloud-hosted MongoDB Atlas database, which is referenced during future scans.
+This user-driven feedback loop allows the system to improve over time, reinforcing AI predictions with real-world user experiences and continuously strengthening its threat detection capabilities.

+## **Dependencies**

+To run ScanWise, make sure to install the necessary dependencies.
+All required packages are listed in the `requirementsB.txt` file.
+Use the following command to install them: pip install -r requirements.txt

 ### Python Libraries
 - `opencv-python`: for capturing and decoding QR codes